newsnowlabs/docker-ingress-routing-daemon/README.md

 ## Uninstalling iptables rules

 If deployed using Docker:
-1. Tear down any manager container/service or global service you have launched (using either `docker rm dind` or `docker service rm dind` or `docker service rm dind-global`)
+1. Tear down any manager container/service or global service you have launched (using either `docker rm dird` or `docker service rm dird` or `docker service rm dird-global`)
 2. Launch a temporary global service using `./docker/create-service.sh --global-service --uninstall`
-   - Or, using: `docker service create --name=dind-global --mode=global --env="DOCKER_NODE_HOSTNAME={{.Node.Hostname}}" --mount=type=bind,src=/var/run/docker.sock,dst=/var/run/docker.sock newsnowlabs/dind:latest --global-service --uninstall`
+   - Or, using: `docker service create --name=dird-global --mode=global --env="DOCKER_NODE_HOSTNAME={{.Node.Hostname}}" --mount=type=bind,src=/var/run/docker.sock,dst=/var/run/docker.sock newsnowlabs/dird:latest --global-service --uninstall`
-3. Allow time for the temporary service to relaunch DIND with the `--uninstall` option (run `docker service logs -f dind-global` to monitor progress)
+3. Allow time for the temporary service to relaunch DIRD with the `--uninstall` option (run `docker service logs -f dird-global` to monitor progress)
-4. Finally, tear down the temporary service using `docker service rm dind-global`
+4. Finally, tear down the temporary service using `docker service rm dird-global`

 If deployed manually:
 - Run `docker-ingress-routing-daemon --uninstall` on each node.